lisaparty/ubertooth/docs/source/build_guide.rst

 Third Party Software
 ~~~~~~~~~~~~~~~~~~~~

 There are a number of pieces of `third party software <https://ubertooth.readthedocs.io/en/latest/third_party_software.html>`__ that support the Ubertooth.
-Some support Ubertooth out of the box, while others require plugins to be built.
+Some support Ubertooth as is, while others require plugins to be built.

 Firmware
 ~~~~~~~~

-This completes the install of the Ubertooth tools, the next step is to look at the getting started guide.
-You should always `update the firmware <https://ubertooth.readthedocs.io/en/latest/firmware.html>`__ on the Ubertooth device to match the software release version that you are using.
+Always `update the firmware <https://ubertooth.readthedocs.io/en/latest/firmware.html>`__ on the Ubertooth device to match the software release version being used.
+Next step: <https://ubertooth.readthedocs.io/en/latest/getting_started.html>``__